 - Reuse: Corks for "bouchon de liege" are recycled in both restaurants; papers are printed recto-verso; and furniture, bedding and equipment are donated to charity groups.

-- Recycle: Paper, cardboard, plastic bottles, metal cans, oil, printer cartridges, fluorescent bulbs, used CD ROMs, magnetic cards, batteries and metal hangers are recycled at the hotel.
+- Recycle: Paper, cardboard, plastic bottles, metal cans, oil, printer cartridges, fluorescent bulbs, used CD ROMs, magnetic cards, batteries and metal hangers are recycled.

-- Energy-efficient light bulbs are used throughout the hotel.
+- Energy-efficient light bulbs are used throughout this hotel.